Yamaguchi-gumi

 The Sixth Yamaguchi-gumi (六代目山口組, Rokudaime Yamaguchi-gumi) is Japan's largest yakuza organization.
 It is named after its founder Harukichi Yamaguchi.
 Its origins can be traced back to a loose labor union for dockworkers in Kobe before World War II.

-It is one of the largest criminal organizations in the world.
-According to the National Police Agency, it had 8,500 active members at the end of 2021.
+Once one of the largest criminal organizations in the world, the group's membership has declined considerably since its heyday in the 1960s.
+According to the National Police Agency, it had 3,300 active members at the end of 2024.

-The Yamaguchi-gumi are among the world's wealthiest gangsters, bringing in billions of dollars a year from extortion, gambling, the sex industry, arms trafficking, drug trafficking, real estate and construction kickback schemes.
+The Yamaguchi-gumi are among the world's wealthiest gangsters, bringing in billions of dollars a year from extortion, gambling, prostitution, arms trafficking, drug trafficking, real estate and construction kickback schemes.
 They are also involved in stock market manipulation and Internet pornography.

 The Yamaguchi-gumi has its headquarters in Kobe, but it operates all across Japan and has overseas operations.
 Its current kumichō (Boss), Shinobu Tsukasa, has declared an expansionist policy—even making inroads into Tokyo, traditionally not Yamaguchi turf.
-They also have multiple groups working overseas.